 Jeans or long pants, a long sleeved shirt (for riding through the trees), and layers for warmth or light rain are recommended.
 Do not wear short pants - that do not cover down to the ankle - as riding will be very uncomfortable!

 Helmets are optional, but a good idea, especially for junior riders.
 If a proper riding helmet is not available, a good fitting bicycle helmet or hockey helmet is adequate.
 A cowboy hat is always acceptable - we love to see our riders share the spirit - but must be secured with a rodeo string (a string under the chin) to avoid the hat blowing off and spooking your horse.

 Minimum age is 7 years...
 No maximum :)

 Weight limit is 220 lbs, except for an experienced or long legged rider, when we may be able to make an exception.

 When you call, please be prepared to give the height, weight, and riding level for each rider - so that we can match you with just the right horse!

 Booking and cancellation:

 We will require a credit card number upon booking, but only in case of last minute cancellation.
-Please pay for your ride in cash or by cheque made out to Homeplace Ranch, at the time of your ride.
+Please pay for your ride in cash or by cheque made out to Homeplace Ranch at the time of your ride, or by e-transfer.
 Cancellation will not be charged if greater than 48 hours in advance, or by mutual agreement in case of bad weather.